m0bi5/ISTE-NITK_Website/README.md

 ### Testing

-- Use ankitkarody or amodhshenoy as member accounts
-- Use mohitbhasi or niharchitnis as SIG head accounts
+- Use mohitbhasi to login